Ephesus

 Happy Ending

-At this very moment, Habrokomes, who has become desperate in his search for Antheia, decides to return to Ephesus.
-While Habrokomes is on his way to Ephesus, he goes to the temple of Helios in Rhodes and looks at the golden vase they had previously offered to the sun god, and sees Antheia’s lock of hair and offering.
-When he takes Antheia’s writing in his hand and reads it, his eyes fill with tears, a nd he remains motionless for a long time.
+At this moment, Habrokomes, desperate in his search for Antheia, decided to return to Ephesus.
+On his way, he visited the temple of Helios in Rhodes.
+There, he spotted the golden vase they had offered to the sun god and saw Antheia’s lock of hair.
+Reading her message, tears filled his eyes as he remained motionless for a long time.

 Afterwards, Habrokomes, who had recovered himself, went to the priest of Helios and told him what had happened.
 The priest said, “That woman was here a moment ago, run and find her immediately, I will pray to the gods for you.”
 Habrokomes flew out of the temple like an arrow and started running through the streets of Rhodes in tears, shouting, “Antheia, Antheia!” and started looking for his wife.

-A few days later, two beautiful, married young men arrived in Ephesus.
-Every Ephesian who heard of their arrival left everything behind and ran to the Ephesian port.
-The mothers and fathers of this beautiful Ephesian couple had already gone to Hades, but their siblings and relatives were also in the Ephesian port.
-Overcoming the difficulties and willing to die for their love, Ephesian Antheia and Habrokomes went directly to the temple of Artemis, the symbol and patron goddess of Ephesus, and made an offering there, immortalizing their experiences in an inscription.
-They spent the rest of their lives in Ephesus happily and healthily.
+A few days later, the beautiful newlyweds arrived back in Ephesus.
+Upon hearing of their return, every Ephesian left their tasks behind and rushed to the port.
+Although their parents had passed on, their siblings and relatives rejoiced.
+Overcoming adversity, Antheia and Habrokomes went to the temple of Artemis, the patron goddess of Ephesus, where they made an offering and immortalized their love.
+They lived the rest of their lives in happiness and health in Ephesus.